 We are named as the defendant in a lawsuit, which we refer to as the Matter, captioned Sabby Healthcare Master Fund Ltd. and Sabby Volatility Warrant Master Fund Ltd., Plaintiffs, against Microbot Medical Inc., Defendant, pending in the Supreme Court of the State of New York, County of New York (the "Court") (Index No. 654581/2017).
 The complaint alleges, among other things, that we breached multiple representations and warranties contained in the Securities Purchase Agreement (the "SPA") related to our June 8, 2017 equity financing, or the Financing, of which the Plaintiffs participated.
 The complaint seeks rescission of the SPA and return of the Plaintiffs' \$3,375,000 purchase price with respect to the Financing, and damages in an amount to be determined at trial, but alleged to exceed \$1 million.
 On August 3, 2018, both Plaintiffs and Defendant filed motions for summary judgment.
 On September 27, 2018, the Court heard oral argument on the parties' respective summary judgment motions.
-After oral argument, the Court denied Plaintiffs' claim for monetary damages and denying our motion for summary judgment on Plaintiffs' claim for rescission, finding that there were material questions of fact that would need to be resolved at trial.
-A trial date has not been set.
+After oral argument, the Court denied Plaintiffs' motion in its entirety from the bench.
+On September 28, 2018, the Court issued a decision granting our motion for summary judgment regarding Plaintiffs' claim for monetary damages and denying our motion for summary judgment on Plaintiffs' claim for rescission, finding that there were material questions of fact that would need to be resolved at trial.
+A trial date has been set for February 11, 2019.